 If you have never been introspective and taken the time to get to know your self on the inner level, now is a great time!

 Giving to Others

-The most fulfilled people in life are those who find ways of giving to others and to the planet.
+The most fulfilled people are those who find ways of giving to others and to the planet.
 If you have had to work hard all your life, you might not have had the time to volunteer or find other ways of helping.
 Now you have the time to explore what ways of giving really bring you joy.
 Would you enjoy volunteering at a day care center, sharing your love with little ones?
 Would you enjoy becoming part of a peer counseling group, supporting others in being all they can be?
-Would you receive satisfaction from becoming involved with groups that are helping the environment, helping the homeless, helping battered women and battered families, or helping abused children?
+Would you receive satisfaction from becoming involved with groups that are helping the environment, helping the homeless, helping battered women and battered families, helping abused children, or helping animals?
 Perhaps you would love to be involved with supporting the arts?